Glavo/japp/README.md

 More ideas may be implemented:

 * Support bundling and loading native libraries;
+* Download some dependencies from maven repository (or elsewhere) before running;
 * TODO

 More details can be found in the draft (in Chinese): [Draft](draft/design.md).